 3 types of Maps you can use

 - On some legs, the Slingsby Map is not detailed enough so we include map sections which have been screen shotted off google maps.
-If you have booked a package these will be included but please write to us if you’ve bought your passport and when planning your route find the Leg difficult to navigate.
+These are sent as links in the email after you’ve bought your passport.
+You’ll receive them in your info pack if you’ve ordered a package.

 - Google Maps can be found under route.
 We suggest familiarising yourself with Google Maps going about your journey.

 What are the benefits of having a passport?

 It is compulsory for Products and Service Providers on the Cape Camino website (i.e. establishments and shops) to offer some sort of discount/value-add to pilgrims who have purchased a pilgrim passport.
 Community projects and sacred sites which require entry fees will not offer a discount.

 Our list of discounts is growing everyday as new Service Providers sign up.
 Our categories are:

 Sacred Sites , Food & Restaurants , Accommodation , Activities , Roaming.

 Your Directory will assist with planning where you sleep, eat and do activities.

 2. A relationship with other pilgrims and Service Providers.